• Skip to primary navigation

 • 1 teaspoon chia seeds

-• 1 tablespoon natural organic smooth peanut butter
+• 1 tablespoon peanut butter natural

 • ¼ teaspoon pure vanilla extract

-• 1 teaspoon cacao nibs
+• cacao nibs optional

 Instructions

 • Start by mixing the rolled oats, cacao, and chia seeds into a 16-ounce mason jar.
+Stir until evenly combined.

 • Tightly place the lid on and refrigerate overnight, preferably 6 – 8 hours.